ASE A4 Steering Suspension Practice Test

 Answer C is correct.
 Too much negative camber causes the inside of the tire to wear prematurely.

 Answer D is wrong.
-Negative caster is typically reserved for heavy duty vehicles that haul heavy loads.
+Negative caster is typically reserved for heavy-duty vehicles hauling heavy loads.

-35. Technician A says idler arms are found on parallelogram steering systems.
-Technician B says a loose or worn idler arm results in a shimmy that increases with vehicle speed.
+35. Technician A says parallelogram steering systems contain an idler arm.
+Technician B says a loose or worn idler arm will affect the vehicle's toe angle.
 Who is correct?

 • A. Technician A